How A Wild Berry Is Helping To Protect China's Giant Pandas And Its Countryside

 With help from the EU-China Biodiversity Program, World Wildlife Fund-China, and the United Nations Development Program, the Chinese government put the FairWild standard in place.
 Researchers like Brinckmann trained local schisandra pickers to gather berries only from the lower two-thirds of the vine, leaving the rest for birds and wildlife that would spread the seeds through the forest.

-Collectors also avoided Giant Panda breeding areas, one of a number of protection efforts that seem to be working.
-Last year, the Giant Panda's status improved from "endangered" to "threatened," after a 17-percent rise in population from 1994.
+Collectors also avoided giant panda breeding areas, one of a number of protection efforts that seem to be working.
+Last year, the giant panda's status improved from "endangered" to "threatened," after a 17-percent rise in population from 1994.

 Today, the schisandra project has helped families set up a 23-village cooperative and establish contracts with buyers, including Traditional Medicinals, that pay a set price that is at least 30 percent more than the market rate.
 Once the Chinese government finishes training inspectors to carry out FairWild certifications (hopefully later this year), the schisandra harvesters will be officially certified under the label, though they currently abide by all of its requirements.